 ♦ Finishing coatings*

-→ chemical stripping with a stripper
+→ chemical stripping with a paint stripper

 → sandblasting, shot blasting